Healthy House

 The healthy house concept is an idea that has been requested by people with various environmental illnesses for many years.
 The aim is for the house to be built so that a very minimum of construction chemicals, especially formaldehyde based adhesives and pesticide treatments, migrate into the house to affect the people living there.

-This subject is now becoming more and more of a concern for everyone in our society with buildings being built more tightly for energy efficiency and also with increasingly sophisticated medical research that is demonstrating physiological harms of the type that can lead to such health problems as asthma, from extremely small concentrations of formaldehyde based materials, or studies that are showing multigenerational genetic damage from pesticide injuries.
+This subject is now becoming more and more of a concern for everyone in our society with buildings being built more tightly for energy efficiency and also with increasingly sophisticated medical research that is demonstrating physiological harms, such as asthma, various sensitivities, from extremely small long-term concentrations of formaldehyde based materials, or studies that are showing multigenerational genetic damage from pesticide exposure injuries.

 This article briefly describes a house that was built with both healthy house considerations and total environmental efficiency in mind.
 And upon evaluation, it merited an Energy Star rating of 95 or Five Stars Plus.